IP-CAM/Utrust-Merchant-Account-for-Opencart-v.3.x/README.md

 You can also fork the repository on GitHub and open a pull request for the `master` branch with your missing features and/or bug fixes.
 Please make sure the new code follows the same style and conventions as already written code.

+## License

+The Utrust for Opencart extension is available to the public under the GNU GPLv3 license.
+Please see LICENSE for further details.